Maine Divorce Laws

 Maine Divorce Laws regarding Child Support

-The child support amounts contributed by the parents are payable on a quarterly or monthly or weekly basis.
+The child support amount contributed by the parents is payable on a quarterly or monthly or weekly basis.
 Initially, the hearing officer or the Court determines the yearly total income of both partners.
 These two incomes are added to find out the combined annual gross income.
 This is then applied to the child support table so that the amount that the child is entitled to can be found out.
 The full or partial payment of all hospital expenditure, medical expenditure and other health care expenditure of the child has to be paid by the parents.
-Minimum one parent must maintain the health insurance coverage for dental, hospitalization and medical expenses, in case reasonable cost health insurance can be obtained by this parent.
-The child support may be stopped, if the Court alters the order or the child –
+Minimum one parent must maintain the health insurance coverage for dental, hospitalization and medical expenses, in order to obtain a reasonable cost health insurance .
+The child support may be stopped, if the Court alters the order or if the child joins the armed services, gets married or completes the age of 18.

 Maine Divorce Laws regarding Child Custody